tuandung222/Open-vocabulary-Action-Recognition-with-CLIP/docs/beginner_guides/01_what_is_clip.md

 - [CLIP Research Paper](https://arxiv.org/abs/2103.00020)
 - [CLIP GitHub Repository](https://github.com/openai/CLIP)

-In the next guide, we'll explore the basics of Human Action Recognition and how it builds upon the foundations provided by models like CLIP.
+In the next guide, I'll explore the basics of Human Action Recognition and how it builds upon the foundations provided by models like CLIP.